Millerovo, Millerovsky District, Rostov Oblast: History

 It was founded in 1786 and named after its founder, the army officer Ivan Abramovich Müller, who set up a farm estate after he received vacant land by the river deep in the Decree of the Empress Catherine the Great on February 14, 1786.
 At the end of the 19th century, it became an important railway hub.
 Facilities were built to process a large part of agricultural products coming from the areas of the upper Don and Ukraine to send to the central provinces of Russia.
 It was granted town status in 1926.

-During World War II, in July 1942, an encirclement of Soviet troops by Wehrmacht forces occurred around the town (Battle of Kalach), resulting in over 50.000 Soviet soldiers being captured.
+During World War II, in July 1942, an encirclement of Soviet troops by Wehrmacht forces occurred around the town as part of the German Case Blue, resulting in around 50,000 Soviet soldiers being captured.
+Conversely, in December 1942 the Soviets encircled retreating German and Italian units under the command of General Hans Kreysing in the city.
+Millerovo was liberated on January 16, 1943, after the remaining Axis troops broke through the encirclement towards the west.

 On 25 February 2022, during the Russian invasion of Ukraine, the Millerovo air base was reportedly hit by a Ukrainian Tochka-U missile.
 Neither the Ukrainian nor Russian authorities commented on the report.